aws/s2n-tls/docs/USAGE-GUIDE.md

 ## Config

 `s2n_config` objects are used to change the default settings of a s2n-tls connection.
 Use `s2n_config_new()` to create a new config object.
 To associate a config with a connection call `s2n_connection_set_config()`.
+A config should not be altered once it is associated with a connection as this will produce undefined behavior.
 It is not necessary to create a config object per connection; one config object should be used for many connections.
 Call `s2n_config_free()` to free the object when no longer needed. _Only_ free the config object when all connections using it are finished using it.
 Most commonly, a `s2n_config` object is used to set the certificate key pair for authentication and change the default security policy.
 See the sections for [certificates](#certificates-and-authentication) and [security policies](#security-policies) for more information on those settings.

 ### Overriding the Config